-Dorothy Frear MBACP (registered)
+Dorothy Frear MBACP Registered and Accredited

 As a qualified and experienced counsellor, I will provide the space for you to make sense of what has brought you to counselling.
 Although your problems may be overwhelming, you are not alone.